hippiehunter/dblbook/src/guessing_game/guessing_game.md

 Correct!
 ```

 And there you have it!
 A fully functioning guessing game.
-You can play it as many times as you want and it will generate a new random number each time.
+You can play it as many times as you want, and it will generate a new random number each time.
 You can also try to guess the number as many times as you want.

 ## Summary
-This project was a hands on way to introduce you to some of the fundamentals of DBL.
-You learned about variables, looping, error handling and conditional statements.
-In the next chapter we'll dive deeper into common programming concepts.
+This project was a hands-on way to introduce you to some of the fundamentals of DBL.
+You learned about variables, looping, error handling, and conditional statements.
+In the next chapter, we'll dive deeper into common programming concepts.